Adeleye-Emmanuel/covid19_data_analysis/README.md

 # Future Work
-Analysis should be extended to the following:
+Analysis would be extended to impact to other economic sectors like
-* Impact should extend to other economic factors like education
+* Education
 * Petroleum sector
 * Agricultural sector
 * Climatic evaluation
-* Stock market and the net impact on top institutions.
+* Stock market and the net impact on financial institutions.

 # Standout Section